crate/cratedb-guide/docs/integrate/collectd/usage-collectd.md

-(collectd-tutorial-base)=
+(collectd-usage-base)=
 # Load data into CrateDB using collectd

-This tutorial shows how to configure and start [collectd] and CrateDB so that collectd sends system metrics and CrateDB stores them.
+This usage guide shows how to configure and start [collectd] and CrateDB so that collectd sends system metrics and CrateDB stores them.

 ## Prerequisites